 In the United States, Spanish is the most widely spoken language outside of English.
-Increasingly, and especially in parts of the country with high percentages of Spanish-speakers, employers are looking for people who are fluent or at least passable in Spanish.
+Increasingly, and especially in parts of the country with high percentages of Spanish-speakers — Florida, Texas, California come to mind — Spanish is one of the most marketable second languages.
+More so than ever, employers are aggressively seeking fluent or at least conversational Spanish speakers.
 If you would like to work for the Border Patrol, for instance, you have to prove your proficiency in Spanish.
-However, before you run to sign up for the next Spanish class at your college or university, consider that Forbes says that Spanish led to only a 1.7 percent wage premium.
-In other words, Spanish is so popular at colleges and universities — 52 percent of all students enrolled in foreign language classes are enrolled in Spanish classes — that the supply of Spanish speakers nearly outstrips the demand for them.
-Compared to other languages in this list, Spanish is easy to learn.
-Being proficient in Spanish can definitely help you get a job, but if you want to become bilingual in order to increase your job opportunities, learning Spanish might not be the best investment of your time.
+However, before you run to sign up for the next Spanish class at your college or university, consider that one Forbes article says that Spanish led to only a 1.7 percent wage premium — because Spanish is so popular at colleges and universities, the supply of Spanish speakers nearly outstrips the demand for them.
+Contrarily, another contributing writer to Forbes, Beth Reiber, writes in her article, “Why I’ll Be Studying Spanish Forever,” that there are additional and exciting reasons why you might study Spanish, regardless of it being one of the marketable second languages.
+In fact, contrary to popular belief, new research shows that adults might have even an easier time at learning a second language children.
+Nevertheless, compared to other languages in this list, Spanish is easy to learn.
+Being proficient or bilingual in Spanish will help you get a job – especially in specific regions, so Spanish remains a top contender for one of the most marketable second languages.

 Arabic, Farsi or Urdu

-If you would like to get a job with the American government thanks to your language skills, you should choose from Arabic, Farsi or Urdu.
+If you would like to get a job with the American government because of your language skills, you’d be wise to consider Arabic, Farsi or Urdu.
 Arabic is spoken in Iraq, many Middle Eastern countries and many North African countries.
-Given the amount of turmoil in these areas thanks to the Arab Spring movement that began in 2010, the United States government is spending a lot of time focusing on providing humanitarian aid, military support and diplomats to these areas.
+Given the amount of turmoil in these areas, due to the Arab Spring movement that began in 2010, the United States government is spending a lot of time focusing on providing humanitarian aid, military support and diplomats to these areas.
 Farsi, which is also referred to as Persian, is the primary language spoken in Iran.
 In addition to Iran, Farsi is spoken in Afghanistan, Tajikistan and other Central Asian nations.
 Urdu is the primary language spoken in Pakistan.
 It is also one of several languages spoken in India.
-While it’s relatively easy to find Spanish speakers in the United States, finding speakers of any of the three languages listed above is very difficult.
-If you choose to specialize in one of these languages, you’re a shoe-in for a government job.
+While it’s relatively easy to find Spanish speakers in the United States, finding speakers of any of the three marketable second languages listed above is very difficult.
+If you choose to specialize in one of these marketable second languages, you’re a shoe-in for a government job.
 Other languages from these same regions that the F.B.I. has specific needs for include Somali and Pashto.

 China is the most populous nation in the world, and it’s rapidly working to catch up with the West to provide its citizens with the standard of living that Americans and other Westerners enjoy.
-Smelling business opportunities, companies from Apple to Zynga are thinking about how they might cash in on China’s enormous customer base.
+Going after business opportunities, companies like Apple, Nike, and Gillette are already cashing in on China’s enormous customer base.
 Whether you want to work in the public sector or the private sector, learning Chinese is a very good decision.
 In the private sector, entrepreneurs and corporations need Chinese speakers to negotiate deals with savvy Chinese businesspeople.
 In the public sector, the United States government is constantly in conversation with the Chinese government on everything from the export deficit to ecological destruction.

 Today, everyone advises people entering college for the first time to take up Mandarin Chinese.
 Two or three decades ago, they would have said, “Study Japanese.”
 Although Japan has fallen somewhat as one of the economic global powers, the nation remains important and the Land of the Rising Sun is likely to rise again.
-Japanese remains an important and marketable language.
+Japanese remains prominent as one of the most marketable second languages.